DataDog/dd-agent/.github/ISSUE_TEMPLATE.md

 already open.
 You can ensure this by searching the issue list for this repository.
 If there is a duplicate, please close your issue and add a comment to the existing issue instead.

-A note: All Agent Checks are now frozen in preparation for the release of the [Integration SDK](https://github.com/DataDog/dd-agent/wiki/Integration-SDK).
-All issues related to checks from here on out should go to the [integrations-core repo](https://github.com/datadog/integrations-core).

 If you suspect your issue is a bug, please edit your issue description to include the BUG REPORT INFORMATION shown below.